YouTube videos are blocked or restricted.

 I'm having issues uploading my videos.

 Currently, you can't upload videos from iPads due to an iOS issue between the communication of the gallery and the browser on iOS devices.
 We suggest using another device.
 You can go directly to https://edpuzzle.com/ from your laptop or desktop computer and upload videos from there!

 If you're having trouble with your browser, this could be due to your internet connection, temporary server issues or the size or format of the video.

 One important note is that videos cannot exceed 1GB.

 If you're following these rules and your connection seems to be working, but you're still having problems, feel free to contact us at email@example.com with the original video file and we'll take a look.
 If the video is too large to be attached, please send us a Dropbox or Google Drive link.

 The "Prevent Skipping" feature isn't working.

-If you selected "Prevent Skipping" but it seems like your students were still able to skip parts of the video, don't worry!
+If you selected "Prevent Skipping" but it seems like your students are still able to skip parts of the video, don't worry!

 The student is probably using a smartphone or a tablet to watch the lesson.
 It's harder to track the students when they use these devices, which is why we have apps for iOS and Android.
-Make sure the students use one of the following:
+Make sure your students are using one of the following:

 1. iPhone and iPads: iOS App